Lives Can Be Made—or Broken—Based on How We Approach Kids And Their Education

 Avoidance, distraction, and calm down plans are often offered as emotional accommodations.
 But for many students, these strategies are inherently damaging, not just because they aren’t the issue to be solved, but because they exacerbate anxiety.
 They teach children to exit rather than engage, to suppress rather than process, and to disconnect rather than build resilience.
 These kinds of accommodations are doing no favors.
 These plans may be well-intentioned, but they often bypass the work required to foster true emotional capacity and eventual regulation.
 Instead of helping students build capacity and regulation within that capacity, they reinforce fragility.

-While some students are over-accommodated, others—often those with language-based learning disabilities and dual diagnoses (e.g., ASD and dyslexia)—are tragically under-identified.
+While some students are over-accommodated, others—often those with language-based learning disabilities and dual diagnoses (e.g., ASD and dyslexia, for example)—are tragically under-identified.

 Twice-exceptional (2E) learners often appear to be doing “fine” on the surface.
 But beneath their masking (essentially finding subtle, covert ways to hide differences and challenges), they are struggling daily.
 They tend not to perform at their true capacity.
-Often cannot emotionally resolve the disconnect between their own perceived cognitive ability and their school performance.
+Often, they cannot emotionally resolve the disconnect between their own perceived cognitive ability and their school performance.
 Just as they think things are going better, many fall into a hole (i.e., grades drop) and struggle to get out.
 And of course, kids with complex profiles are often boxed into a single category, their full needs overlooked.
-Chronic underperformance is brutal on students and leaves deep, lifelong wounds, which continue to be opened as society continually neglects learning needs, balks at challenges, and continues to conflate LDs with intellect.
+Chronic underperformance is brutal on students and leaves deep, lifelong wounds, which continue to be opened as society repeatedly neglects learning needs, balks at challenges, and conflates LDs with intellect.

 Educators frequently misinterpret these students’ challenges as laziness or perfectionism.
 Parents advocating for support are dismissed as overbearing.
 And the students themselves?
 They internalize the rejection.